mps1307/Python_Basics/README.md

 # Python_Basics
-This repository contains code related to python, where I have practiced basic functionality of python.
+This repository contains code related to python, where basic functionality of python has been covered.